 The module comprises the development of process design for a plant which includes reaction engineering, separations, safety and environmental concerns.
-It also provides the material for the progressive use of a flowsheet simulation package, in flowsheeting and design, including comparison and evaluation of the results with parallel hand calculations.
+It also provides the material for the progressive use of a flowsheet simulation package/MATLAB, in flowsheeting and design, including comparison and evaluation of the results with parallel hand calculations.

 Introduction to Plant Design